gmi22/mybudgetapp/README.md

 ### Description

-mybudgetapp is a full-stack web application for individuals who want a hands on approach to their personal financial budget and expense tracking.
+mysimplebudgetapp is a full-stack web application for individuals who want a hands on approach to their personal financial budget and expense tracking.

 ### Links